Dorothy Weisel Hack

-Dorothy Alice Weisel Hack (March 7, 1910 – June 17, 1963) was born in Sacramento, California, and was an amateur American tennis player in the 1920s and 1930s.
+Dorothy Alice Weisel Hack (March 7, 1910 – June 17, 1963) was an amateur American tennis player in the 1920s and 1930s.
 She was ranked as high as No. 3 in the U.S. rankings during her career.

 Career

-Hack won the Oregon state singles title in 1929.
+Dorothy Weisel was from Sacramento, California, the daughter of Theodore Jasper Weisel and Ethel D. Weisel.
+She won the Oregon state singles title in 1929.
 In the same tournament, she was paired with Golda Gross and reached the doubles final.
-She was a two-time singles quarterfinalist (1930 and 1931) at the U.S. Nationals.
+She was California state women's tennis champion in 1930, and a two-time singles quarterfinalist (1930 and 1931) at the U.S. Nationals.
 In 1930, she beat fourth-seeded Sarah Palfrey Cooke en route to the quarters where she lost to Betty Nuthall.
 She reached the final of the California state tournament in 1931, but lost to Alice Marble.
-In addition to this, Hack also won the Western Indoor championships in 1932.
+Also in 1931, she lost to Helen Wills Moody in the semifinals of a tournament at the Essex Country Club in Manchester-by-the-Sea.
+Hack won the Western Indoor championships in 1932.
 In the same year, at the tournament in Cincinnati, she won the singles title over Clara Louise Zinke, and was a doubles finalist with Helen Fulton.
 However, this pair were defeated in the finals match by Zinke and Ruth Oexman.

 Personal life

-Hack was married to fellow Sacramento native Stan Hack, a former third baseman and manager of the Chicago Cubs.
+In 1932, Hack married fellow Sacramento native Stan Hack, a former third baseman and manager of the Chicago Cubs.
+They had a son, Stanley Jr. Hack died in 1963, at the age of 53, in Sacramento.